nchevsky/systemrescue-zfs/airootfs/usr/share/sysrescue/index.md

 * You can run an **OpenSSH client** by using the **ssh** or **sftp** commands from a terminal
-* You can also connect from another machine to the **OpenSSH server** running on SystemRescueCd via the **sshd** service.
+* You can also connect from another machine to the **OpenSSH server** running on SystemRescue via the **sshd** service.
 You will need to set a root password and update firewall rules to be able to connect.
 * You can run **Remmina** from the menu if you need to connect to another machine via VNC or NX, and you can run **rdekstop** from a terminal in order to